vapor-community/HTMLKit/Sources/HTMLKit/Documentation.docc/Framework/Elements.md

     .class("input")
 ```

 To prevent writing invalid code, each element in HTMLKit owns an element limitation.
-For example the element *Heading1* is a type of *BodyElement*, so it is only valid as descendant of a body element.
+For example, the element *Heading1* is a type of *BodyElement*, so it is only valid as a descendant of a body element.

 ```swift
 public struct Heading1: ContentNode, BodyElement {